-An integral part of campus life at Virginia Wesleyan, women compete in basketball, cross-country, field hockey, golf, lacrosse, soccer, softball, tennis, indoor/outdoor track, swimming and volleyball.
-The men's intercollegiate program includes intercollegiate baseball, basketball, cross-country, golf, lacrosse, soccer, tennis, indoor/outdoor track and swimming.
+An integral part of campus life at Virginia Wesleyan, women compete in basketball, cheer, cross-country, field hockey, golf, lacrosse, soccer, softball, tennis, indoor/outdoor track, swimming and volleyball.
+The men's intercollegiate program includes intercollegiate baseball, basketball, cheer, cross-country, golf, lacrosse, soccer, tennis, indoor/outdoor track, swimming, and volleyball.

-Virginia Wesleyan is a member of the National Collegiate Athletic Association-Division III, and the Old Dominion Athletic Conference.
+Virginia Wesleyan is a member of the National Collegiate Athletic Association-Division III, the Old Dominion Athletic Conference (ODAC), and the Eastern College Athletic Conference (ECAC).
 The athletic programs at Virginia Wesleyan are highly ranked and both teams and individuals have received regional and national recognitions and honors.
 Virginia Wesleyan believes the Division III level of intercollegiate athletics encourages the student-athlete to develop not just in his or her chosen sport, but also in the classroom and as productive members in the campus community.
-Nearly 25 percent of the Virginia Wesleyan student population are student-athletes.
 Students who participate in intercollegiate athletics are required to be enrolled full-time and must be making satisfactory progress toward graduation.